 In Colorado, the Department of Natural Resources/ Colorado Water Conservation Board regulates floodplains.

 At the local level, floodplains are regulated by municipalities or Counties that participate in the National Flood Insurance Program.
 The City of Littleton is a participating community in the NFIP.
 As such, the city is required to develop floodplain regulations.
 These are contained in the City Code, Title 10, Chapter 6.

 The city’s floodplains are managed by the Public Works Department/Engineering Division at 303-795-3865.

-At the local level, the Denver Metropolitan Area has the Urban Drainage and Flood Control District which assists local communities in managing major drainageways and flooding, by providing technical guidance and flood studies.
+At the local level, the Denver Metropolitan Area has the Mile High Flood District which assists local communities in managing major drainageways and flooding, by providing technical guidance and flood studies.

 The City of Littleton works closely with UDFCD to manage the city’s major drainageways, reduce or mitigate flood hazards, identify improvements, and assist with funding of projects.
 Regular, routine maintenance is performed on major drainageways.
 Capital improvement projects have been constructed to remove numerous properties from the floodplain.

 Reference books, manuals, elevation information and other resources are available to property owners seeking to protect their property.
 References are located at Bemis Library and at the Public Works Department.
 For more information, contact the Engineering Division at 303-795-3865.